nunchistudio/blacksmith/documentation/why.md

 The **Blacksmith Enterprise** version addresses the complexity of collaboration and governance across multi-team and multi-scope data solutions.

+- **REST API:** The Enterprise version comes with a REST API so organizations can bring data pipeline information as well as historical and real time events / jobs into third-party applications.
 - **Database migrations:** Versioning and migrating database schema is difficult, especially if there is more than one engineer working on the code base.
 By using the Blacksmith Enterprise version, organizations can run and version database